-This guide is an essential reference for any delegate attending the AWMUN III conference and will provide an in-depth insight into the AWMUN Rules of Procedure
+This guide is an essential reference for any delegate attending the AWMUN conference and will provide an in-depth insight into the AWMUN Rules of Procedure

 Rule 1: Scope

 These rules of procedures are for the General Assembly, the Economic and Social Council.
 The Specialized Agencies, Regional Bodies, and Crisis Committee are self-sufficient, except for modifications provided by the Secretariat or Board of Dais, those rules will always take precedence in the event of a conflict.

 English shall be the official language of the committee.
 No other language shall be allowed during the sessions, including but not limited to the discussions in unmoderated caucus.

 - Each country will be represented by one or two delegates and one vote on each committee.
 If two delegates represent a Member State of a Committee, the delegates can present speeches together without formally yielding as long as only one delegate speaks at any given time.

 - Placards and delegates’ identity cards will be handed over prior to commencing sessions.

 - Delegates must always refer to themselves in the third person by the name of the State or Organization they are representing, or with the first-person plural.
 Example: “We..”., “Indonesia..”, “The delegate of Thailand..” but not “I..”

 - Observers will have the same right to be recognized and addressed to the committee in debate as a member state, except that they may not vote on Draft Resolutions (DR), amendments, or procedural motions.